Particular/docs.particular.net/transports/sql/connection-settings.md

 ## Custom database schemas

 SQL Server transport uses `dbo` as a default schema.
-Default schema is used for every queue if no other schema is explicitly provided in transport address.
+It is used for every queue if no other schema is explicitly provided in a transport address.
 That includes all local queues, error, audit and remote queues of other endpoints.

 partial: custom-schema